cbg-ethz/SCITE/README.md

 ### 1. ML/MAP trees

 ML/MAP trees are written to files in GraphViz and Newick format.
-Files are numbered consecutively (e.g. dataKimSimon_ml1.gv, dataKimSimon_ml1.newick, dataKimSimon_ml2.gv, dataKimSimon_ml2.newick, ...).
+Files are numbered consecutively (e.g. dataHou18_ml1.gv, dataHou18_ml1.newick, dataHou18_ml2.gv, dataHou18_ml2.newick, ...).
 The base name of the output file is derived from the name of the input file (unless a different name is specified via `-o <filename>`).

-### 2. Trees sampled from the posterior distribution (optional)
+### 2. Samples from the posterior distribution (optional)

-When the `-p <INT>` option is set, **SCITE** samples from the posterior distribution, and writes the sampled trees to a single file using the parent vector format (one tree per line).
+When the `-p <INT>` option is set, **SCITE** samples from the posterior distribution, and writes the sampled trees (in parent vector format) together with their scores and learned error rates to a single file (one sample per line).
 The name of the output file is derived from the input file name using the ending *.sample*.